 - Make sure that the monitor is turned on and the Brightness and Contrast controls are adjusted correctly. - Make sure that the monitor signal cable is securely connected to the monitor and to the monitor connector on the graphics adapter.
-To find the monitor connector on your computer, see

-"Connecting computer cables" on page 10.
+To find the monitor connector on the graphics adapter installed in your computer, see "Connecting computer cables" on page 14.